elmtree-askmo/cloudcannon-app/content/learn/history-of-the-world/what-are-the-primary-environmental-impacts-of-human-activities-like-deforestation-and-pollution.md

 subject: History of the World
 file_name: what-are-the-primary-environmental-impacts-of-human-activities-like-deforestation-and-pollution.md
 url: /learn/history-of-the-world/questions/what-are-the-primary-environmental-impacts-of-human-activities-like-deforestation-and-pollution
-score: 9.0
+score: -1.0
 related_article1:
-    id: 166215
+    id: 166241
     title: >-
-        What are the primary benefits of using iClicker technology in educational settings?
+        What are the key developments in prehistory that led to the transition to recorded history?
     subject: History of the World
-    url: /learn/history-of-the-world/questions/what-are-the-primary-benefits-of-using-iclicker-technology-in-educational-settings
+    url: /learn/history-of-the-world/questions/what-are-the-key-developments-in-prehistory-that-led-to-the-transition-to-recorded-history
 related_article2:
-    id: 166223
+    id: 166213
     title: >-
-        What are the key environmental aspects of sustainability, and how do they contribute to climate change mitigation?
+        What were the key developments in the historical context of Arabic studies?
     subject: History of the World
-    url: /learn/history-of-the-world/questions/what-are-the-key-environmental-aspects-of-sustainability-and-how-do-they-contribute-to-climate-change-mitigation
+    url: /learn/history-of-the-world/questions/what-were-the-key-developments-in-the-historical-context-of-arabic-studies
 related_article3:
-    id: 166226
+    id: 166223
     title: >-
-        How can stress management techniques improve mental health?
+        What are the key environmental aspects of sustainability, and how do they contribute to climate change mitigation?
     subject: History of the World
-    url: /learn/history-of-the-world/questions/how-can-stress-management-techniques-improve-mental-health
+    url: /learn/history-of-the-world/questions/what-are-the-key-environmental-aspects-of-sustainability-and-how-do-they-contribute-to-climate-change-mitigation
 related_article4:
-    id: 166225
+    id: 166237
     title: >-
-        What are the main components of physical health that contribute to overall well-being?
+        What are the main components involved in constructing historical narratives?
     subject: History of the World
-    url: /learn/history-of-the-world/questions/what-are-the-main-components-of-physical-health-that-contribute-to-overall-wellbeing
+    url: /learn/history-of-the-world/questions/what-are-the-main-components-involved-in-constructing-historical-narratives
 related_article5:
-    id: 166241
+    id: 166215
     title: >-
-        What are the key developments in prehistory that led to the transition to recorded history?
+        What are the primary benefits of using iClicker technology in educational settings?
     subject: History of the World
-    url: /learn/history-of-the-world/questions/what-are-the-key-developments-in-prehistory-that-led-to-the-transition-to-recorded-history
+    url: /learn/history-of-the-world/questions/what-are-the-primary-benefits-of-using-iclicker-technology-in-educational-settings
 ---

 &nbsp;